 The first area we would like to stress is reading.
 Any aspirant who wish to be a civil servant should not be averse to reading.
 Detailed list of useful books for IAS Prelims is provided in this website.
 Newspaper reading (either The Hindu or Indian Express) as a daily exercise is also advised.
 Newspaper reading can supplement not only in your verbal skills, comprehension skills or current affairs, but can also update you in almost all areas covered under UPSC exam.

-NB: This post was initially written after 2012 Prelims.
-We have made some quick corrections and updates after the recent change in 2015.
-As Paper-2 has turned as a qualifying paper with just 33 percent marks needed, we don’t think that paper can pose much difficulty to any serious student and hence the below 4 cases may not turn relevant now.
-But UPSC can always bring surprises, and it’s always safe to be better prepared for tougher questions too.
+As Paper-2 has turned as a qualifying paper with just 33 percent marks needed, we don’t think that paper can pose much difficulty to any serious student.
+But UPSC can always bring surprises, and it’s always safe to be prepare both papers well.

 Case 1: Strong in Paper 1 and Weak in Paper 2

 We find this section of aspirants as a minority, as Paper 1 is very vast.
 The stage where one can say that he is comfortable in general studies comes only after long-term preparation.
-If you belong to this class of people and clear the prelims stage, then you are clearly at an advantage in the mains exam, particularly GS.
+If you belong to this class of aspirants, as per the latest pattern there is not much to worry.
+Just put a little more effort in GS Paper 2 (CSAT) so that you ensure 33% marks in the same.

 Case 2: Strong in Paper 2 and Weak in Paper 1